 Telnet is a protocol used for emulating a remote terminal.
-Telnet tool is an implementation of the Telnet protocol, which means that it translates the protocol specifications into a programming language to create a program that can emulate a terminal.
-It operates in a client/server environment, meaning that the remote machine is configured as a server, and consequently waits for the client to request a service from it.
-Therefore, since it is sending data to be displayed, the user feels like he/she is working directly on the remote machine.
-In UNIX, the service is provided by what is called a daemon, a small task that runs in the background.
-The Telnet daemon is called Telnetd.
+Telnet tool is an implementation of the Telnet protocol, which translates the protocol specifications into a programming language to create a program that can emulate a terminal.
+It operates in a client/server environment, meaning that the remote machine is configured as a server and consequently waits for the client to request a service from it.

-Telnet is a protocol: a set of rules and procedures which have been defined in order to standardize Telnet communication.
-For this reason, Telnet tool has been implemented across numerous platforms, based on the specifications of this protocol.
+Telnet is a protocol: a set of rules and procedures defined to standardize Telnet communication.
+For this reason, Telnet tool has been implemented across numerous platforms based on the specifications of this protocol.

 The command to initiate a Telnet session is usually: